mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_types

-Typechecks the repository.
+Type checks the repository.
 The log of the failed build should list all issues.

 ##### argos